 Master of Data Science (MDS)

-The new UBC Master of Data Science is a professional program developed by the combined expertise of the UBC departments of Computer Science and Statistics to help meet this need and give students a fast track to a great career.
+The UBC Master of Data Science (MDS) is a 10-month professional degree program.
+The MDS program was developed by the combined expertise of the UBC departments of Computer Science and Statistics to help meet a growing need for data scientists by producing skilled professionals who can turn data into knowledge.

 What makes the program unique?

 The cohort based MDS program provides practical, real-world-applicable experience via integrating real-world data sets across the curriculum.
 As well, the MDS program ends with a capstone project allowing students to apply their newly acquired knowledge, while working alongside other students to address a question facing a capstone partner’s organization.

 In addition, courses are taught by a core team of faculty dedicated to teaching MDS full-time and providing support to students throughout the program.

 Date: Tuesday, 05 December 2023

 UBC Master of Data Science (MDS) program will be hosting a virtual Graduate Admissions Q & A session on Tuesday, December 5, 2023 from 10:00 am to 11:00 am PST where prospective graduate students will get their questions answered about the MDS Vancouver, Okanagan and Computational Linguistics programs.
 This includes questions around the application process, funding, program requirements, etc.